-You earn 3 points for every $1 spent on Southwest purchases and on Southwest hotel and car rental partners.
+You earn 4 points for every $1 spent on Southwest purchases and 3 points per dollar on Southwest hotel and car rental partners.

-When you use your card to pay for internet, cable, phone, social media, and search engine ads, you’ll earn 2 points for every $1.
-And you earn 1 point for every $1 spent on everything else.
+When you use your card to pay for internet, cable, phone, ride share, social media, and search engine ads, you’ll earn 2 points for every $1.
+And you earn 1 point for every $1 spent on all other purchases.

 Each year upon card renewal and payment of the $199 annual fee, you get 9,000 bonus points.

-If you don’t use in-flight Wi-Fi, fly Southwest occasionally for work, and want a way to earn Southwest points on business expenses, you should get the Southwest Rapid Rewards Premier Business card.
+If you don’t use in-flight Wi-Fi, fly Southwest occasionally for work, and want a way to earn Southwest points on business expenses, you should get the card_name.

-You can earn 60,000 points after spending $3,000 on purchases in the first three months you have the Southwest Premier Business Card.
+You can earn a bonus of 60,000 points after spending $3,000 on purchases in the first three months you have the card_name.

-When using this card for Southwest purchases and at Southwest hotel and car rental partners, you get 2 points for every $1 spent.
-You earn 1 point for every $1 spent on everything else.
+When using this card for Southwest purchases you get 3 points for every $1 spent.
+You earn 2 points for every $1 spent on Rapid Rewards® hotel and car rental partners and 1 point for every $1 spent on all other purchases.

-Because this card has no foreign transaction fees so you can use it when you travel internationally.
+Because this card has no foreign transaction fees you can use it when you travel internationally.

 Every year you renew your card and pay the $99 annual fee, you get 6,000 Companion Pass qualifying points.